 Explanation to Call Center Interview Question and Answer 2:

 This call center interview question aims to gauge how correct your expectations of a call center job are.
 Answer this question by giving out your general expectations of a call center job.
-Describe the work (selling if it’s a sales account, instructing callers if it’s a technical support account, etc) or the people.
+Describe the work (selling if it’s a sales account, instructing callers if it’s a technical support account, etc) or the people working in call centers.
 This call center interview question would only be asked if you don’t have any call center experience yet.

 Call Center Interview Question 3: Why do you want to work in a call center?